-6. Summary advantages and disadvantages eHealth and mHealth
+6. Summary of advantages and disadvantages eHealth and mHealth

-Summarizing: the desk research shows that eHealth and mHealth can provide the following:
+Summarizing, the desk research shows that eHealth and mHealth can provide the following:

-- Advantages for wellbeing and quality of life: eHealth enables people to better manage their own lives, supports people to maintain healthy lifestyles and organizes personalized care.
+- Advantages for wellbeing and quality of life: eHealth enables people to better manage their own lives, supports people to maintain healthy lifestyles and organises personalised care.
 Also, eHealth connects people to social care or healthcare organisations that lead to the feeling of being secured and looked after.
-Finally, it supports people to connect to each other. - Disadvantage for wellbeing and quality of life: eHealth minimizes personal and face to face contact between people.
-In research and surveys people indicate that they disvalue the digitalization of human interaction. - Advantages for healthcare and social care: eHealth leads to an improvement and higher quality of decision making and clinical diagnostics.
+Finally, it supports people to connect with each other. - The disadvantage for wellbeing and quality of life: eHealth minimises personal and face to face contact between people.
+In research and surveys, people indicate that they disvalue the digitalisation of human interaction. - Advantages for healthcare and social care: eHealth leads to improvement and higher quality of decision making and clinical diagnostics.
 Also, it improves the quality of healthcare provision, because, if properly designed, ICT delivers without mistakes, where human beings sometimes may fail.
 Further, eHealth supports the monitoring of people with diseases and the results of therapies. eHealth also supports the collection of (big) data, realtime insights and improves knowledge of workers in healthcare.
 Following these benefits of eHealth, research indicates that patients have most to gain from ICT. - Disadvantages for healthcare and social care: Although promising, the development of eHealth for healthcare and social care is still in an early stage.
 Also, the acceptance of eHealth and mHealth by healthcare workers is not progressing fast.
-Many costs, much research and a lot of time must be invested to have eHealth and mHealth widely and maturely implemented in health and social care. - Advantages for independent living: eHealth and mHealth support independence and maintain quality of life.
-Also, they lead to more security and safety for people involved.
-They can provide an aid for walking and cycling outdoors (physical activity) and for finding daily errands.
-Further, eHealth improves adherence of therapy, because the patient, family and peers are better informed.
+Many costs, much research and much time must be invested to have eHealth and mHealth widely and maturely implemented in health and social care. - Advantages for independent living: eHealth and mHealth support independence and maintain the quality of life.
+Also, they lead to more security and safety for the people involved.
+They can provide aid for walking and cycling outdoors (physical activity) and for finding daily errands.
+Further, eHealth improves adherence to therapy, because the patient, family and peers are better informed.
 Finally, eHealth decreases the burden for patients or (informal) caregivers by the notification and alarm function.

-- Disadvantages for independent living: to be profitable, service providers need to sell as many batches of ICT-devices/features as they can, without extra assemblage or further development costs.
-At the other hand, to enable people to prolong independent living, it requires personal, tailor-made approaches, and one-size-fits-all doesn't work.
+- Disadvantages for independent living: to be profitable, service providers need to sell as many batches of ICT-devices/features as they can, without other assemblage or further development costs.
+On the other hand, to enable people to prolong independent living including people with severe impairments or diseases, it requires personal, tailor-made approaches, and one-size-fits-all doesn't work.
 These different approaches lead to the lack of appropriate business models and expensive ICT-solutions.
 Appropriate business models and cost-benefit calculations are missing. - Efficiency and efficacy: eHealth increases the efficiency of care pathways: it leads to less patient-doctor visits, less staff involvement, better quality of treatment decisions, less clinical tests and reduces travelling time in rural areas.
 Because eHealth supports better decision making and tailored interventions to risk profiles, less inappropriate hospitalisations take place and the duration of stay can be reduced.
-Finally, it reduces administration costs. - Disadvantage for efficiency and efficacy: Though efficiency improvements can be made, a balance between digitalization of services and human intervention has to be reached.
-Successful business models to increase technical exploitation are missing.
-Together with clear cost-benefits calculations of these new technologies.
+Finally, it reduces administration costs. - The disadvantage for efficiency and efficacy: Though efficiency improvements can be made, a balance between digitalisation of services and human intervention has to be reached.
+Successful business models to increase industrial exploitation are missing.
+Together with clear cost-benefit calculations of these new technologies.
 Which halts the creation of legitimacy in healthcare.